top of page

 Curriculum: Paced and guided

-• Session 1: Welcome + goals + creating & strengthening good habits
+• Session 1: Welcome & goals + creating & strengthening good habits + time management

-• Session 2: Planning system + weekly routine
+• Session 2: Organization system + weekly routine + planning & prioritizing

-• Session 3: Workload management + study workflow + task initiation & follow through
+• Session 3: Workload management + task initiation & follow through

 • Session 4: What being "ready" for college really means

-• Session 5: Independence plan + campus readiness + self-advocacy practice
+• Session 5: Independence plan + campus resources + self-advocacy practice

-Our facilitators have taught First-Year Experience (FYE/Univ 100) courses nationwide and distilled the essential skills you need before you arrive on campus.
+Our facilitators have taught First-Year Experience (FYE/Univ 100) courses nationwide and compiled the essential skills you need before you arrive on campus.

 bottom of page